Fanny Kaplan: Capture and execution

 There are contradictory stories of her capture.
 According to the testimony of Deputy Commissar S. N. Batulin, he was within 20 steps of Lenin when he heard three shots and saw Lenin face down on the ground.
 Afterwards, he identified a woman who he felt looked suspicious and detained her.
 That turned out to be Kaplan.
 However, the factory commissar N. I. Ivanov claimed to have arrested her after she had been identified by several children, who had followed her down the street.
 During interrogation by the Cheka, she made the following statement:

 My name is Fanya Kaplan.
 Today I shot Lenin.
 I did it on my own.
 I will not say from whom I obtained my revolver.
 I will give no details.
 I had resolved to kill Lenin long ago.
 I consider him a traitor to the Revolution.
 I was exiled to Akatuy for participating in an assassination attempt against a Tsarist official in Kiev.
 I spent 11 years at hard labour.
 After the Revolution, I was freed.
 I favoured the Constituent Assembly and am still for it.

 Kaplan referenced the Bolsheviks' growing authoritarianism, citing their forcible shutdown of the Constituent Assembly in January 1918, the elections to which they had lost.
 When it became clear that Kaplan would not implicate any accomplices, she was executed in Alexander Garden.
 The order was carried out by the commander of the Kremlin, the former Baltic sailor P. D. Malkov and a group of Latvian Bolsheviks, on 3 September 1918: Malkov took Kaplan to a Kremlin courtyard then used as a parking lot and shot her in the back of the head, while truck engines ran to drown out the noise.
 Her corpse was bundled into a barrel and set alight.
-The order came from Yakov Sverdlov, who only six weeks earlier had ordered the murder of the Tsar and his family.
+The order came directly from Yakov Sverdlov, who according to some sources, only six weeks earlier, had ordered the murder of the Tsar and his family.